afunTW/Uva/1585_Score/README.md

 ---

-## Uva_1185.cpp
+## Uva_1185.cpp (476 bytes)
-Be careful to use cin.getline by this case: http://stackoverflow.com/questions/10553597/cin-and-getline-skipping-input
+if you use cin.getline(), careful to use cin.getline by this case: http://stackoverflow.com/questions/10553597/cin-and-getline-skipping-input

+But it seems get wrong answer if you use cin.getline or while(scanf() != EOF), so I use string here.

+Pass in 0.000 sec